shresth2102001/COVID-19-HACKATHON/README.md

 # COVID-19-HACKATHON
-It is a team contributed task aiming to present a program showing the covid 19 data of counries affected by covid 19(Data is upto 21-apr-2020)
+It is a team contributed task aiming to present a program showing the covid 19 data of counries affected by covid 19(Data Should be updated at the time of prossessing.)

 by :